 Sedimentary Petrology: The influence of transportation, deposition and diagenesis on the composition, texture and structure of detrital sedimentary rocks.
 The chemically formed sedimentary rocks including the phosphates, zeolites, evaporites, ferruginous and silceous deposits.
 Metamorphic Petrology: Origin and classification of metamorphic rocks as an aid in understanding common mineral assemblages.
 Petrographic studies of common metamorphic rocks.
 Field studies.
-Structural Geology: Origin, classification and description of structures in rocks.
-Techniques of stereographic projection of structural elements and analysis of simple fracture systems.
+Structural Geology: Origin, classification and description of structural elements and analysis of simple fracture systems.
 Tectonics and tectonic analysis.
-Field Work of up to eight days is a compulsory part of the subject.
+Field Work of up to four days is a compulsory part of the subject.